-Not sure how much money to give in those ang bao red packets?
-Whether you’re a Singapore newbie or just nervous about these things, check out our handy ang bao rates chart, mama!
+How much money should you put in those ang bao?
+Whether you’re new to Singapore or just nervous about these things, check out our handy 2024 ang bao rates chart below!

 Ang Bao – Hongbao – Lai See – Red Packet – Lucky Money

-Ang Bao is bestowed from “big to small”, “old to young”, and “senior to junior”.
-It’s also largely dependant on the relationshipo between the giver and receiver.
-Immediate family members are typically given the most generous Ang Baos, followed by close relatives, friends, distant relatives, and then children of less familiar acquaintances.
+Ang bao are bestowed from “big to small”, “old to young”, and “senior to junior”.
+It’s also largely dependent on the relationship between the giver and receiver.
+Immediate family members are typically given the most generous ang bao, followed by close relatives, friends, distant relatives, and then children of less familiar acquaintances.

 For services you frequently use or go to – such as condo staff (security guards, doormen, gardeners), dry cleaners and waiters – just a token amount for luck will do.

 Enrichment Teachers are the same, or slightly higher amount if you wish.
 Note that school teachers are not allowed to accept cash, but you can always send in two Mandarins, Pineapple Tarts, Bak Kwa, Cookie Tins or other CNY Snacks and goodies.

-Helpers and secretaries receive a larger amount as they are your immediate employees.
+Helpers and secretaries should receive a larger amount as they are your immediate employees.

 The amount can be $2, $6, $8 or $10, but never an odd number.
 Odd-numbered money gifts are traditionally associated with funerals.